zipcodeFrancisco/Maven.DuplicateDeleter/README.md

 # Delete Duplicates
 * **Objective**
-	* To write methods which removes duplicate elements from an array.
+	* To write methods which remove duplicate elements from an array.
 * **Purpose**
 	* To demonstrate practical understanding of `while`, `for`, and `for each` loops.
 * **Instructions**